quickwit-oss/quickwit/docs/log-management/index.md

 Currently, Quickwit provides a simplistic UI to get basic information from the cluster, indexes and search documents.
 If a simple UI is not sufficient for you and you need additional features, Grafana and Elasticsearch query API support are planned for Q2 2023, stay tuned!

+You can also send traces to Quickwit that you can visualize in Jaeger UI.
+Tutorial coming soon.

 ## Known limitations